apache/druid/docs/catalog/ext.md

 }
 ```

-We ingest table using the table name as if it were a function.
-We provide
+Ingest table using the table name as if it were a function.
+Provide
-the missing inforation:
+the missing information:

 ```sql
 INSERT INTO koalaMetrics